jemalbrins/docs/tarbell_p2p_cheat_sheet.rst

             // Code here
          </script>
       {% endblock %}
-   - **Reminder:** When linking to things like images and stylesheets, your url should look like this: ``http://{{ ROOT_URL }}/path/to/image/or/other/asset.jpg``.
-The ``ROOT_URL`` variable makes sure that your page can reference the assets regardless of whether you are running it locally or on P2P.
-   - Helpful commands for the command line
+   - Helpful Tarbell commands for the command line
       - ``tarbell`` On it's own, this command brings up a more detailed list of possible commands
       - ``tarbell install <git@repo_url>`` Downloads and installs tarbell projects locally
       - ``tarbell spreadsheet`` Automatically opens an associated spreadsheet in a new browser tab.
       - ``tarbell publish`` or ``tarbell publish staging`` Whether publishing to P2P or off platform, this makes your project viewable in the tower at `apps.beta.tribapps.com <https://apps.beta.tribapps.com>`_
       - ``tarbell publish production`` If publishing to P2P, this uploads your site into the designated P2P slug.
-Otherwise, if ppublishing off platform, this makes your project viewable to the whole world (and Google) at your production URL, probably `graphics.chicagotribune.com <http://graphics.chicagotribune.com >`_
+Otherwise, if ppublishing off platform, this makes your project viewable to the whole world (and Google) at your production URL, probably `graphics.chicagotribune.com <http://graphics.chicagotribune.com>`_

 Jinja
 -----
 Jinja is the templating language you will use in Tarbell projects.
 It's very handy.
 The `Jinja documentation <http://jinja.pocoo.org/docs/dev/>`_ is very straightforward and accessible.
 You'll almost certainly need a `for loop <http://jinja.pocoo.org/docs/dev/templates/#list-of-control-structures>`_ and maybe a couple `if statements <http://jinja.pocoo.org/docs/dev/templates/#if>`_
 Also, remember what this syntax means:

    - To ouput the value of a variable, use double curly braces::

       {{ This is the value of a variable }}